gvwilson/12-design/README.md

-refactorings, such as "extract function" (i.e., move some code out of the function its in and put it in a new function so that it can be called separately) and "combine parameters into object" (which we we will revisit in Rule 5).
+refactorings, such as "extract function" (i.e., move some code out of the function its in and put it in a new function so that it can be called separately) and "combine parameters into object" (which we we will revisit in Tip 5).
 Just as the tidying steps in a data pipeline either convert messy data to a tidy layout or move the data from one tidy layout to another [Wickham2017], most refactoring operations move code toward or between well-defined patterns [Kerievsky2004].